 Market attractiveness example - Sydney Pizza Company

-Let’s work though each of those steps using an example.
+Let’s work though each of those steps with an example.
 It’s based on how a typical business might use the market attractiveness model.

 Let’s say we’re setting up a new pizza business in Sydney.
 We have to decide where to base it.
-We’ve 3 choices of suburb – A,B or C.
+We’ve 3 suburbs to choose from – A,B or C.

 In this case, our segments are the suburbs.
-We’re assuming the customers in each suburb will be relatively similar.
-That keeps the decision-making relatively simple.
+We assume customers in each suburb will be relatively similar to make the decision-making easier.